-Members of the Office of Financial Aid are bound to act in compliance with the vision outlined in the National Association of Student Financial Aid Administrator’s Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.
+Members of the Student Financial Services Office are bound to act in compliance with the vision outlined in the National Association of Student Financial Aid Administrator’s Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.

 The Higher Education Opportunity Act conditions the eligibility of educational institutions to participate in Title IV programs on the development of and compliance with a code of conduct prohibiting conflicts of interest for its financial aid personnel [HEOA § 487(a)(25)].
 Johnson State College’s officers, employees and agents are required to comply with this code of conduct.
 The following specific provisions bring Johnson State College into compliance with the federal law [HEOA § 487(e)].